bego68/typo3-SP-ZOHtuebingen/README.md

-Sitepackage for the project "Wohnung Ohde-Golf"
+Sitepackage for the project "ZOH Tübingen"
 ==============================================================

 Add some explanation here.